Finance and Technology Conference 2023 on Decentralized Finance

 Until now, however, DeFi’s disruptive forces have not manifested themselves purely favorably.
 In 2022 crypto currencies lost nearly $2 trillion in market value.
 Furthermore, the DeFi industry – often where it evolves into actually more Centralized Finance (CeFi) platforms – continues to be plagued by a disconcerting number of hacks, failures and bankruptcies (an insightful timeline here).
 While it might not be the underlying DeFi blockchain infrastructure that is to blame as such and some failures might also be excused through the to-be-expected glitches of a nevertheless still early-stage technology and its applications, some of the challenges can rather be attributed to the shortcomings of governance, regulation or the interfaces with centralized financial services and institutions.

 During this conference we aim to shed light on what works and what does not in decentralized finance and how to build trust in it.
-Finally we discuss the way forward for socially and economically sustainable DeFi and what the next generation of DeFi may look like.
+We will discuss the way forward for socially and economically sustainable DeFi and what the next generation of DeFi may look like.
 Inevitably, the question whether more regulation will stifle or stimulate innovation, whether it may lead to a level-playing field that enhances security, compatibility between established and emerging players as well as consumer trust will arise.
 What are the key trends around the globe that influence an inherently interconnected market?
 What are the most promising options at hand?

 This event is organized jointly by the Finance and Technology Programme and the Center for Digital Trust, EPFL, in collaboration with The Enterprise for Society Center (E4S).